-- 9.1 The Supplier warrants and represents that: - 9.1.1 it has full capacity and authority to enter into and to perform the Contract; - 9.1.2 the Contract is executed by its authorised representative; - 9.1.3 it is a legally valid and existing organisation incorporated in the place it was formed; - 9.1.4 there are no known legal or regulatory actions or investigations before any court, administrative body or arbitration tribunal pending or threatened against it or its Affiliates that might affect its ability to perform the Contract; - 9.1.5 all necessary rights, authorisations, licences and consents (including in relation to IPRs) are in place to enable the Supplier to perform its obligations under the Contract and for the Buyer to receive the Deliverables; - 9.1.6 it doesn't have any contractual obligations which are likely to have a material adverse effect on its ability to perform the Contract; - 9.1.7 it is not impacted by an Insolvency Event or a Financial Distress Event; and - 9.1.8 neither it nor, to the best of its knowledge the Supplier Staff, have committed a Prohibited Act prior to the Start Date or been subject to an investigation relating to a Prohibited Act.
+- 9.1 The Supplier warrants and represents that: - 9.1.1 it has full capacity and authority to enter into and to perform the Contract; - 9.1.2 the Contract is executed by its authorised representative; - 9.1.3 it is a legally valid and existing organisation incorporated in the place it was formed; - 9.1.4 there are no known legal or regulatory actions or investigations before any court, administrative body or arbitration tribunal pending or threatened against it or its Affiliates that might affect its ability to perform the Contract; - 9.1.5 all necessary rights, authorisations, licences and consents (including in relation to IPRs) are in place to enable the Supplier to perform its obligations under the Contract and for the Buyer to receive the Deliverables; - 9.1.6 all written statements and representations that it has made as part of the procurement process remain true and accurate except to the extent that these have been superseded or varied by this Contract; - 9.1.7 it doesn't have any contractual obligations which are likely to have a material adverse effect on its ability to perform the Contract;

-- 9.2 The warranties and representations in Clauses 2.7 and 9.1 are repeated each time the Supplier provides Deliverables under the Contract. - 9.3 The Supplier indemnifies the Buyer against each of the following: - 9.3.1 wilful misconduct of the Supplier, Subcontractor and Supplier Staff that impacts the Contract; and - 9.3.2 non-payment by the Supplier of any tax or National Insurance. - 9.4 All claims indemnified under this Contract must use Clause 30. - 9.5 The Buyer can terminate the Contract for breach of any warranty or indemnity where they are entitled to do so. - 9.6 If the Supplier becomes aware of a representation or warranty that becomes untrue or misleading, it must immediately notify the Buyer. - 9.7 All third party warranties and indemnities covering the Deliverables must be assigned for the Buyer's benefit by the Supplier.
+- 9.1.8 it is not impacted by an Insolvency Event or a Financial Distress Event; and - 9.1.9 neither it nor, to the best of its knowledge the Supplier Staff, have committed a Prohibited Act prior to the Start Date or been subject to an investigation relating to a Prohibited Act. - 9.2 The warranties and representations in Clauses 2.7 and 9.1 are repeated each time the Supplier provides Deliverables under the Contract. - 9.3 The Supplier indemnifies the Buyer against each of the following: - 9.3.1 wilful misconduct of the Supplier, Subcontractor and Supplier Staff that impacts the Contract; and - 9.3.2 non-payment by the Supplier of any tax or National Insurance. - 9.4 All claims indemnified under this Contract must use Clause 30. - 9.5 The Buyer can terminate the Contract for breach of any warranty or indemnity where they are entitled to do so. - 9.6 If the Supplier becomes aware of a representation or warranty that becomes untrue or misleading, it must immediately notify the Buyer. - 9.7 All third party warranties and indemnities covering the Deliverables must be assigned for the Buyer's benefit by the Supplier.